PengyuanLiu1993/URBAN5160-Graph-Modelling-and-spatial-explicit-GeoAI-for-Urban-Analytics/README.md

 # URBAN5160 — Advanced Topics for Urban Analytics
+## GNN: Graph Modelling and Spatial-Explicit GeoAI for Urban Analytics

 This repository hosts **Jupyter notebook–based teaching materials** for **URBAN5160: Advanced Topics for Urban Analytics**.

-The materials support two taught sessions in the course and are designed to combine **conceptual discussion** with **hands-on urban analytics workflows**.
+The materials support two sessions on **Graph Neural Networks (GNNs)**, focusing on **graph modelling** and **spatial-explicit GeoAI** methods for urban analytics.
+The notebooks combine conceptual explanations with hands-on workflows for building urban graphs, training GNN models, and interpreting results in spatial contexts.

 ---

 ## Sessions Covered

-This repository contains materials for **two sessions** delivered as part of URBAN5160:
+This repository contains materials for two URBAN5160 sessions:

-- **Session 1 — Advanced Topic A:** *[insert session title]*
+- **Session 1 — Graph Modelling for Urban Analytics**
+  Constructing urban graphs (nodes/edges), encoding spatial relationships, and preparing graph-structured data for learning.

-- **Session 2 — Advanced Topic B:** *[insert session title]*
+- **Session 2 — Spatial-Explicit GeoAI with Graph Neural Networks**

-Each session is organised around one or more Jupyter notebooks, typically including:
-- Short conceptual explanations (Markdown cells)
-- Executable Python code
-- Visualisation and interpretation of results
+  Applying GNNs to spatial prediction tasks and discussing uncertainty, generalisation, and interpretability in urban settings.

+Each session includes:
+- Jupyter notebooks (`.ipynb`)
-- Small, teaching-oriented datasets where needed
+- Lightweight datasets (where applicable)
+- Step-by-step exercises and discussion prompts

 ---